 Sole proprietorship is very flexible and can be changed according to the nature of the business.
 You can add or reduce the services depending on your choices.

-For a sole proprietorship, the business owners do not need file tax under employee identification number.
-The income earned from business is considered as the personal income of the proprietor for taxation.
-Hence, the owner is responsible for paying taxes to Income Tax Department, if the income becomes taxable.
+For a sole proprietorship, the business owners do not need to file their taxes under employee identification number.
+The income earned from the business is considered the personal income of the proprietor for taxation.
+Hence, the owner is responsible for paying taxes to the Income Tax Department, if the income becomes taxable.

 Accounting Status of the Business

 To keep the accounting status of the business transparent, it is advisable to keep the record of the business and personal transactions separate.
 It assists in checking the true results of your business operations.